Militants bomb power transmission towers in Iraq

-BAQUBA, Iraq, June 20 (Reuters) - Militants attacked electrical transmission towers and lines in Iraq’s Diyala province on Wednesday, government and police sources said, in the latest wave of attacks that have swept the area in recent weeks.
+BAQUBA, Iraq (Reuters) - Militants attacked electrical transmission towers and lines in Iraq’s Diyala province on Wednesday, government and police sources said, in the latest wave of attacks that have swept the area in recent weeks.

 Insurgents bombed seven pylons in Udhaim in northern Diyala - a central province that borders Iran - disrupting a line transmitting 20 megawatts from Baiji, 180 km (112 miles) north of Baghdad, a local electricity official said.